 I’m in favour of working flexibly and/or starting a lifestyle business as you approach financial independence.
-I’m also a big fan of entrepreneurship and the work of The Pop Up Business School who teach real people how to make a good living doing something they love.
+I’m also a big fan of The Pop Up Business School who teach real people how to make a good living doing something they love.

-But there is a lot of shite out there and many of the MAKE MONEY ONLINE!!! wheezes out there look like
+But many of the MAKE MONEY ONLINE!!! wheezes out there are

 scams a waste of time for people with proper jobs.
-I couldn’t bring myself to review all these schemez so when Hayden contacted me having done the research himself (and written a book about it)…well, I was interested.
+I couldn’t bring myself to review all these schemez so when Hayden contacted me having written a book about it…well, I was interested.

 The Escape Artist